 (This article covers this and other SEO myths well https://searchengineland.com/5-local-seo-myths-and-misconceptions-that-will-not-die-303306)

 To be honest, the whole argument can be diffused by understanding how to use call tracking software properly.
-Put it
+Put it in to the hands of an SEO company that knows how to integrate it effectively with other digital marketing and sales analytics.

 Basically, when using call tracking alongside SEO it’s sensible not to use the numbers in any form of digital directory.
 It can be as simple as that.